nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. `add` can be replaced by `a`. `deadline` can be replaced by `d`.

-3. If et is not specified, et is assumed to be 23:59 and press `Enter`.
+3. If et is not specified, et is assumed to be 23:59.
+Press `Enter`.

 4. The deadline will be added to your to do list and message "Added deadline" is displayed on console.